nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * Commands have to follow a certain format as shown in the table above.
 * Replace words in `UPPER_CASE` with your input.
 * Items in `[]` are optional.
+* Items followed by ellipses, `...`, means you can have multiple instances of that item.
 * Items seperated by `|` simply means any of the items will work.
 E.g. `on|from`, typing `on` instead of `from` and vice versa are fine.
 * The order of your input text is fixed.
 For instance, `add DATE_TIME due "TASK_DETAILS"` is invalid.
 * Some commands allow shorter command words for advanced users.
 Some commands, due to their critical nature e.g. `exit` or `clear`, you are required to type the full command word.